-Once you’ve filed your application or petition with U.S. Citizenship and Immigration Services (USCIS), you probably want to get status updates.
+Once you’ve filed your application or petition with U.S. Citizenship and Immigration Services (USCIS), you probably want to get immigration status updates.
 Processing of immigration forms and applications can take several months, and USCIS isn’t the most accessible customer service organization.

 USCIS Status Updates with E-Notification